 The other bit of magic that happened to me yesterday started unexpectedly with a notification from the ISTE organisers that there was a fire at the adjacent mall.
 The ripple effect of this was 21,000 people trying to find lunch when the majority of restaurants had been evacuated!
 San Antonio has this stunning river walk with restaurants on either side.
 Like most I headed away from the mall and down the river walk.
 As you passed each restaurant you were told the wait-time for a table which ranged from 60 to 90 minutes.
 I was just about to give up on the idea of lunch when this lovely group of educators from Ipswich Public Schools in Ipswich Massachusetts called out to me to join them at their table.
 We had a wonderful lunch over stimulating conversation and I was so grateful that they were so inclusive and kind to a fellow educator from the other side of the world.

-I started my foray into the Expo Hall and five hours and 16,000 steps later I still haven't finished, but I promise to write about it soon.
+I started my foray into the Expo Hall and five hours and 16,000 steps later there is still more to explore.
 Tuesday finished with a workshop about VR and AR.
 It was the most future focussed experience I have had at ISTE.
 And in my bag I now have some Google cardboard...